Jim Richards (racing driver): Racing career (New Zealand)

 During this time, as in neighbouring Australia, big-engine production car racing was entering a golden age and drawing big crowds.
 Competitive cars included, from Holden, the HQ Monaro, and new Torana GTR XU-1; versus the Ford Falcon GT-HO and Chrysler Charger.
 Richards initially raced a Monaro for major Auckland car-dealer (and his new employer) Jerry Clayton.
 In 1971 he was regularly battling with Robbie Francevic in the Team McMillan Ford Falcon GT-HO.
 In the next season's Castrol GTX Championship the two drivers swapped teams.
 Richards won the 72–73 championship in the Team McMillan GT-HO, with Murray Bunn still doing the engine-preparation.
 In the following season, his main competition would be from Neville Crichton in a 350 Monaro.

 For the 73–74 season, Richards and Carney had arranged to buy the John Fitzpatrick Ford Escort (with an 1800cc BDA engine) competing in the British championship to take on the big V8s.
-However, it was wrecked in the one of the last races and the deal fell through.
+However, it was wrecked in one of the last races and the deal fell through.
 Instead he and Murray Bunn set up building up a Ford Mustang at a remote farmstead out of Auckland.
 Sponsored by Sidchrome in red and yellow, it was fitted with the hitherto unreliable, but powerful, Cleveland 351 V8 engine and extra-wide rear tyres.
 Initially unsuccessful, after its teething troubles were resolved it was impressive enough to win Richards the 73–74 Saloon Car Championship.

 Changing jobs to work for Sidchrome gave Richards time during the week to work on the car during the next season.
 In an exciting and close 74–75 championship (including success in a Trans-Tasman series against some of Australia's best drivers) he was narrowly pipped for the championship by Paul Fahey in his ex-European works Ford Capri Cologne V6.

 Richards was also having success in endurance racing.
 The traditional season opener in October was the Benson & Hedges 500 – a 500-mile / 6-hour race run into the night for stock-standard production cars.
 He won the event in both 1971 and 1972 co-driving with friend and racing rival, Rod Coppins, in a Chrysler Charger.
 When Coppins wanted to upgrade his choice of car for the 74–75 racing season he decided to pick up a new Holden Torana L34 from the factory in Melbourne.
 Together he and Jim took it to the 1974 Hardie-Ferodo 1000 for its first race.